 As herpes is still a virus infection, there are a few symptoms that you may experience when infected.
 In most cases, you’re likely to develop sores on either the mouth or the genitals and these appear anywhere between 2 and 20 days from exposure.

-In case of oral herpes, common symptoms are:
+In the case of oral herpes, common symptoms are:

-In case of genital herpes, common symptoms are:
+In the case of genital herpes, common symptoms are:

 Besides this, here are the symptoms associated with herpes.